nokia/danm/README.md

 ## Getting started
 ### Prerequisites

 As all the features of DANM are based on Kubernetes, you will need a Kubernetes cluster up-and running before you can use any components of the DANM suite.
-We suggest to use any of the automated Kubernetes installing solutions (kubeadm, minkube etc.) for a painless experience.
+We suggest to use any of the automated Kubernetes installing solutions (kubeadm, minikube etc.) for a painless experience.
-We currently test DANM with Kubernetes 1.9.X.
+We currently test DANM with Kubernetes 1.11.X.
-Compatibility with earlier versions of Kubernetes is not supported.
+Compatibility with earlier than 1.9.X versions of Kubernetes is not officially supported.
-Compatibility with newer versions of Kubernetes is not tested (theoretically it should work though, considering our project uses the official K8s 1.11 compatible REST client generator).
+Compatibility with newer versions of Kubernetes is not tested (theoretically it should work though, considering our project uses the official REST client generator created by the K8s community).

-This project currently does not have a binary or a Docker container release, so we will walk you through the entire process of building all artifacts from scratch.
+This project currently does not have a Docker container release, so we will walk you through the entire process of building all artifacts from scratch.
 To be able to do that, your development environment shall already have Docker daemon installed and ready to build containers.

 Note, that the project itself depends on Golang 1.10+ and glide being available, but we packaged these dependencies into an automatically created builder container, so you don't have to worry about them!